vishvAsa/notes/sapiens/branches/Trans-eurasian/hunnic/turks/articles/MT_lekhAH/fromo_kesar.md

 > shrI hiDibira kharalacha parameshvara
 > shrI ShAhi tigina-deva-kAritam"

-It is not clear to me what the words hiDibira and kharalacha mean or what language they are.
+It is not clear to me what the word hiDibira mean or what language they are. kharalacha is khalaj (Turk).